The Mechanics of Hip Dysplasia

 The treatment options for hip dysplasia can vary depending on the severity of your dog's condition.
 Your veterinarian may suggest making simple changes in your dog's lifestyle, such as diet and exercise.
 Alternatively, they may recommend more intensive treatments, such as pain medication or orthopedic surgery.

 There are three main surgical options for treating hip dysplasia in dogs.
-Veterinarians also provide estimates of the recovery time for each surgery.
+Veterinarians also provide guidelines for what to expect from your dog's hip dysplasia surgery recovery.

 Femoral Head Ostectomy (FHO)